linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

 These all add up to the delightful acronym 'CRUD'.

 Wikipedia says that SQL is based on [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) and [tuple relational calculus](https://en.wikipedia.org/wiki/Tuple_relational_calculus).
-I don't know what those are, but what I should take from that is that SQL's roots are in mathematics, and not programming.
+I don't know what those are, but what I should take from that is that SQL's roots are in mathematics.
+It is not a programming language.
 Thus, you're not allowed to get annoyed if SQL isn't like you're favourite programming language.
 It's a fundamentally different thing.

 Learning SQL syntax is a whole massive topic in itself.
 I found the following resources to be helpful: